 - Unofficial UM Transcript, and any transcripts of other post-secondary study, including summer school.

-Please see the Provost's Council on Student Honors for details about each of the required application materials.
+Please see the Provost's Council on Student Honors for details about each of the required application materials, or click here to view a print-friendly version of this information.

 Letters of Recommendation